openenergymonitor/EmonESP/guide/esp_dht22_emoncms/readme.md

 This code example, when loaded onto the ESP will continuously upload temperature and humidity data onto [emoncms.org](https://emoncms.org)

-CP2102 USB to UART programming module was used as power supply and to program.
+[CP2102 USB to UART adapter](https://shop.openenergymonitor.com/programmers) was used as power supply and to program the ESP.
+PlatformIO or Arduino IDE can be used to compile and upload code.
+See [PlatformIO compile and upload guide](https://guide.openenergymonitor.org/technical/compiling)

 ![image](fritzESP.png)

+Thanks to @myrddinmuse for puting together this example.